 - Echinacea.
 This herbal supplement, which is sometimes used to prevent colds or other infections, may increase the concentration of caffeine in your blood and may increase caffeine's unpleasant effects.

 Talk to your doctor or pharmacist about whether caffeine might affect your medications.
 He or she can say whether you need to reduce or eliminate caffeine from your diet.

 Curbing your caffeine habit

-Whether it's for one of the reasons above — or because you want to trim your spending on pricey coffee drinks — cutting back on caffeine can be challenging.
-An abrupt decrease in caffeine may cause caffeine withdrawal symptoms such as headaches, fatigue, irritability and nervousness.
+Whether it's for one of the reasons above — or because you want to trim your spending on coffee drinks — cutting back on caffeine can be challenging.
+An abrupt decrease in caffeine may cause withdrawal symptoms, such as headaches, fatigue, irritability and nervousness.
 Fortunately, these symptoms are usually mild and resolve after a few days.

 To change your caffeine habit more gradually, try these tips:

 - Keep tabs.
 Start paying attention to how much caffeine you're getting from foods and beverages.
 It may be more than you think.
 Read labels carefully.
 Even then, your estimate may be a little low because not all foods or drinks list caffeine.
 Chocolate, which has a small amount, doesn't.

 - Cut back.
 But do it gradually.
 For example, drink one fewer can of soda or drink a smaller cup of coffee each day.
 Or avoid drinking caffeinated beverages late in the day.
 This will help your body get used to the lower levels of caffeine and lessen potential withdrawal effects.